MicroConf is a conference for microprenuers & bootstrapped companies. It’s held once a year in Las Vegas as well as Europe.

 - Type into search your “root keyword” in form of a question, make sure to try a couple of variations.

-- The suggested questions at the bottom of a page are great indicator to what people are looking for more info on, use those to create your topics.
+- The suggested questions at the bottom of a page are great indicators of what people are looking for more info on, use those to create your topics.

 - Look at Reddit, Twitter, Facebook Groups for pain points surrounding your “root keyword”.